-Since 2011 Florian Helgath has been Artistic Director of the ChorWerk Ruhr.
-Within the past years he presented choir music of various periods on the highest level both in A cappella and with orchestras.
-From 2017/18 he will be Artistic Director of the Zürcher Sing-Akademie.
+Florian Helgath is emerging as one of the leading choral conductors of the young generation.
+Since 2011 Florian Helgath has been Artistic Director of the Chorwerk Ruhr.
+Since 2017 he is also Artistic Director of the Zürcher Sing-Akademie.
+With these vocal ensembles he creates choir music of all periods on the highest level both in A cappella and with orchestras.

-Florian Helgath has held the position as conductor of the Danish National Choir from 2009 to 2015 and was Artistic Director of the Via Nova Chor Munich from 2008 to 2016 and has conducted numerous highly acclaimed first performances.
+Florian Helgath has held the position as conductor of the Danish National Choir from 2009 to 2015.
+In addition he was Artistic Director of the Via Nova Choir Munich from 2008 to 2016.
+With this ensemble he has conducted numerous acclaimed first performances and has been awarded with international prizes.

 Florian Helgath’s initial experience started as a chorister in his native city with the Regensburger Domspatzen.
 He studied choral conducting at the Hochschule für Musik und Theater in Munich and graduated in 2008 with a Masters Degree.
 Among his most important teachers are Michael Gläser, Stefan Parkman, Dan-Olof Stenlund who influenced him largely in his career as conductor.